 On the flip side, your employees should not be reluctant to share their feedback regarding work with you.
 It’s highly significant that you get the right type of feedback, at the right time, from your team members so that you can plan and act accordingly.

 Even if there are no feedbacks to give or take, grab opportunities to check in with the team members and take regular feedback.
-These informal feedbacks are a great way to get a heads up on the progress of all the tasks and can also act as a valuable resource of gathering information from the team members.
+This informal feedbacks are a great way to get a heads up on the progress of all the tasks and can also act as a valuable resource for gathering information from the team members.

 Regular feedback from your end can also act as a great learning tool for your team to develop professionally as well as personally.
 In non-hierarchal organizations, it can become difficult to take regular feedbacks, but for effective team management techniques to pay off, it’s paramount that feedbacks are taken seriously.